python/devguide/motivations.rst

-The `issue metrics`_ automatically collected by the CPython issue tracker strongly suggest that the current core development process is bottlenecked on core reviewer time - this is most clearly indicated in the first metrics graph, which shows both the number of open issues and the number of patches awaiting review growing steadily over time, despite CPython being one of the most active open source projects in the world.
+The `issue metrics`_ automatically collected by the CPython issue tracker strongly suggest that the current core development process is bottlenecked on core developer time - this is most clearly indicated in the first metrics graph, which shows both the number of open issues and the number of patches awaiting review growing steadily over time, despite CPython being one of the most active open source projects in the world.
 This bottleneck then impacts not only